BEACOPP is named after the initials of the drugs used:

 This treatment can cause high blood pressure.
 Your nurse will check your blood pressure regularly during your treatment.

 Effects on the lungs

+This treatment can cause changes to the lungs.
 You may have tests to check your lungs before and during treatment.
-Tell your doctor if you develop:
+It is very important to tell your doctor if you develop:

 - a cough

 You should also tell them if any existing breathing problems get worse.

 Smoking can increase the risk of your lungs being affected.
 If you smoke, talk to your doctor about stopping before you start treatment.

 After treatment with bleomycin, breathing in high doses of oxygen for several hours can cause lung problems.
 If you need to have a general anaesthetic or oxygen therapy in the future, always tell the doctor that you have had bleomycin.
 Some people choose to wear a medical alert identifier.

 You should not scuba dive for a year after treatment with bleomycin.
 After this, you will need to have tests to check whether scuba diving is safe for you.
 Your cancer doctor can give you more information about this.